FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/category-pages.md

 This is important to target the correct FACT-Finder API and to create the correct behaviour by the HTML elements.
 The switching between these two modes must be synchronized with your SPA's state.

-Using Web Components' navigation elements (`ff-navigation` and `ff-header-navigation`) makes the setup a bit easier.
+Using Web Components' navigation elements (`ff-navigation` and `ff-header-navigation`) makes the setup easier.
 Navigating through one of these elements puts Web Components automatically into _navigation mode_ (or _category page mode_).